 The Incredible Story

-It might be hard to believe, but PerfectXL Compare didn’t come to existence in some board room with marketing professionals trying to pinpoint the needs of big financial institutions.
-Our software came to existence though a combination of passions for Excel, computer science, and board games.
+It might be hard to believe, but PerfectXL Compare story didn’t start in some board room with marketing professionals trying to pinpoint the needs of big financial institutions.
+Our software came to existence though a combination of passions for Excel, computer science, and board games!

 The story behind the developer

 The mastermind behind PerfectXL Compare is Willem-Jan Meerkerk.
 He grew up in the Netherlands and since a young age has had a love for computers, he was amazed that these systems seemed so much more efficient than our own minds.
 This idea of systems and efficiency followed him into board games, he just loved optimizing his strategy and getting better and better each time he played.
 This idea followed him right into his choice of university and study, IT (Bachelors) and Computer Science (Masters) at the Technical University in Delft, one of the best technical institutes in the world.

 Willem-Jan did incredibly well during both his bachelors and his masters, he loved the flexibility of the studies.
 The focus was not on just learning and using a programming language, but rather the concepts behind programming languages, and what makes software work.
 His flexibility, good grades, and clear passion for software made him a heavily sought after candidate for his thesis.
 He wanted to do this externally to get a feel for a business and to directly see the practical applications of the work he put in.
 PerfectXL director Mateo Mol came with a suggestion, a concrete question: “How to develop an intelligent and applicable strategy for comparing two spreadsheet files?”
 The fact that the question sounded simple didn’t bother Willem-Jan as he quickly realized the answer to this question was incredibly complex.

 “I wanted to research something that was technically challenging, but with a concrete outcome which could be measured and hopefully even applied”

 MSc.
 Computer Science, TU Delft